washingtonpost/arc-api-documentation/examples/multisite.md

 ## Goals

+This guide will show how to use the Arc APIs to:

 * Create distinct section taxonomies and navigation trees for each website.
-* Categorize a single document in multiple, different sections in different websites.
+* Categorize a single document in different sections in different websites.
-* Publish any single document to any set of websites within an organization.
+* Publish a single document to any set of websites within an organization.
+* Query the Content API within the context of a single website.
-* Assign a distinct URL for each website to a single document.
+* Assign a different URL for each website to a single document.
+* Create different URL formatting rules for each website.

 ## Prerequisites